Living in Gibraltar · Last updated 2 June 2026

 Is Gibraltar more expensive than London?

-Generally no — particularly once tax is factored in.
+Generally no, particularly once tax is factored in.
 Gibraltar rent is high but below central London for comparable property.
 Income tax is substantially lower.
 Alcohol, fuel, and electronics are cheaper.
 For higher earners especially, Gibraltar compares favourably on a net-of-tax take-home basis.

 Can I live in La Linea and work in Gibraltar?

-Yes — many people do.
-A 2-bed flat in La Linea costs £700 to £1,200 per month versus £1,600 to £2,500 in Gibraltar.
+Yes, many people do.
+A 2-bed flat in La Linea costs around €700 to €1,200 per month versus £1,600 to £2,500 in Gibraltar based on current listings.
 The trade-off is the daily border crossing, which currently takes 20 to 45 minutes each way.
-The planned treaty (expected July 2026) should reduce crossing times significantly, making this option even more attractive.
+The treaty scheduled for 15 July 2026 should reduce crossing times significantly, making this option even more attractive.

 How much do you need to earn to live comfortably in Gibraltar?